 Pier 15 (at Embarcadero and Green St.), 10a.m.–5p.m.
 Saturday–Thursday; After Dark Thursday 6-10 p.m.; Friday 10a.m.-10p.m.; 415-528-4444

 FREE.
 Out at the end of the Marina neighborhood's jetty, just past the St. Francis Yacht Club, you’ll find art and nature working in tandem.
 Built in 1986 by Exploratorium artists-in-residence Peter Richards and George Gonzalez, it’s an instrument made of concrete and PVC piping that plays only when the tide is high and the waves are crashing against it.
 Give yourself some time to adjust to the sounds and enjoy the sweeping bay views while you listen.

 Check tides here

 Neighborhood: Departs from Marina

-Twenty-seven miles off the coast of San Francisco is a group of islands known as the Devil’s Teeth, made famous by its healthy Great White Shark population.
-It’s a wild, forgotten place filled to the brim with sea life, from seals and sharks to countless seabirds (it’s the largest seabird rookery in the United States).
-The Oceanic Society organizes boat tours to visit the island, but it’s about the journey just as much as it is the destination.
-On the way you’ll likely see humpback and grey whales as well as dolphins and other sea life.
+Twenty-seven miles off the coast of San Francisco is a group of islands that have earned the nickname Devil’s Teeth, as well as a reputation for its infamous Great White Shark population.
+This wild and forgotten place is filled to the brim with sea life, from seals and sharks to countless seabirds (it’s actually the largest seabird rookery in the United States), giving it almost a Galapagos Islands kind of feel.
+The Oceanic Society organizes boat tours to visit these Farallon Islands, one that is about the journey just as much as it is the destination.
+En route you’ll likely see humpback and grey whales as well as dolphins and other sea life.
 Go at the right time of year and you might even see orcas.
 Be prepared for 8 hours out on the open ocean.
 Dramamine and many extra warm, waterproof layers are recommended.

 $128 per person; discounts for larger groups; departs from Marina Yacht Harbor; 415-256-9604